 At the Bellagio, you can also see the most impressive horticultural floral show at the Bellagio Conservatory and Botanical Garden, which changes every season and even features displays at Chinese New Year.
 This attraction is also completely free.

-This place has a partnership with the Museum of Fine Arts in Boston to present rotating collections of art and private collections; some of the artists usually exhibited are Picasso and Andy Warhol.
+The resort features the Bellagio Gallery of Fine Art, one of the premier destinations for art in Las Vegas.
+This institution has a partnership with the Museum of Fine Arts in Boston to present rotating collections of art and private collections; notable artists frequently exhibited include Picasso and Andy Warhol.

 4. Excursion to Zion National Park